Skip to content

 The signals relevant to each platform are detailed in the sections that follow.

-When reading each table, a number supplied after the signal name is the standard numerical value for that signal.
+When reading each table, a number that is supplied after the signal name is the standard numerical value for that signal.

 Note that certain signals on VM threads cause OpenJ9 to shutdown.
 An application signal handler should not attempt to recover from these signals unless it no longer requires the VM.